imcharliesparks/GoodGame.GG/README.md

 - [ ] Add list creation
 - [ ] Start some form of data backup
 - [x] Fix bug with list names not getting sorted
-- [ ] Fix bug where bottom drop up isn't cleared on exit
+- [x] Fix bug where bottom drop up isn't cleared on exit
+- [ ] Change alerts to toast